 In the analysis on differences in crime patterns within states, they find a 10% to 20% reduction in crime associated with abortion, after controlling for several variables: prisoners and police per 1,000 residents, state personal income per capita, welfare assistance, unemployment rates, poverty rates and beer shipments.

-As with their 2001 paper, not all economists are convinced by Donohue and Levitt’s new findings.
+As with their 2001 paper, not all economists are convinced by Donohue and Levitt’s more recent findings.

 Donohue and Levitt replied to several of Joyce’s criticisms in a 2004 paper in the Journal of Human Resources.